GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 **At Higher Tiers**: Each tier beyond minimum increases range by 2 yards and the sphere's size by 1 yard.

-**Critical Failure**: The sphere originates just beneath you, propelling your upwards and making you prone, in addition to ejecting other creatures and objects as normal.
+**Critical Failure**: The sphere originates just beneath you, propelling you upwards and making you prone, in addition to ejecting other creatures and objects as normal.
 You then fall.
 The sphere ceases to exist by the time you would reenter its space from the fall.

 ### F (5